Adriano “Mikinho” Moraes (17-2) is focused on fulfilling his destiny, and continuing his endless pursuit of happiness and success.

 After achieving success in “the gentle art,” Moraes followed in several of his teammates’ footsteps, and tried his hand at the cage.

-The Brazilian made his professional cage debut in 2011, and over the next three years, he won 12 of his first 13 matches, including a Brazilian championship along the way.
+The Brazilian made his professional cage debut in 2011, and over the next three years, he won 12 of his first 13 matches, and claimed a Brazilian championship along the way.
 He then reached the height of his career by defeating Team Lakay’s Geje “Gravity” Eustaquio in September 2014 to capture the inaugural ONE Flyweight World Championship.

 “Martial arts changed my life for better,” he says.
 “It changed my mindset, changed everything in my life, and is very important to me.
 This is my work, this is my lifestyle, this is my job, and martial arts is everything to me.
 I love what I do.”